Surgery for Melanoma Skin Cancer

 It’s not clear if a lymph node dissection can cure melanomas that have spread to the nodes.
 This is still being studied.
 Still, some doctors feel it might prolong a patient’s life and at least avoid the pain that may be caused by cancer growing in these lymph nodes.

 A full lymph node dissection can cause some long-term side effects.
 One of the most troublesome is called lymphedema.
 Lymph nodes in the groin or under the arm normally help drain fluid from the limbs.
 If they are removed, fluid may build up.
 This can cause limb swelling, which may or may not go away.
 If severe enough, it can cause skin problems and an increased risk of infections in the limb.
 Elastic stockings or compression sleeves can help some people with this condition.
-For more information, see Understanding Lymphedema (for Cancers Other Than Breast Cancer).
+For more information, see our Lymphedema section.

 Lymphedema, along with the pain from the surgery itself, is a main reason why lymph node dissection is not done unless the doctor feels it is really necessary.
 Sentinel lymph node biopsy, however, is unlikely to have this effect.
 It’s important to discuss the risks of side effects with your doctor before having either of these procedures.